Alain Guillot

 Continues its painful slide near $20.43, approaching its 52-week low of $19.73.
 Q1 2026 showed further revenue growth deceleration (12% YoY vs. 25% a year ago) and margin compression.
 Below all major moving averages.
 Macroeconomic headwinds, competition, and soft Q2 guidance are keeping sellers in control.
 Support sits near $19.50.

-Q1 EPS of $0.68 missed the $1.26 estimate; revenue of $541M came in just under the $549M forecast.
-However, management reiterated mid-teens percentage revenue growth guidance for 2026 “despite a softer start to the year,” providing some floor for the stock.
+A brutal session after Q1 EPS of $0.68 missed the $1.26 estimate badly; revenue of $541M also came in under the $549M forecast.
+A drop of over 27% in a single session reflects how severely the market punished the miss.
+Management reiterated mid-teens percentage revenue growth guidance for 2026 “despite a softer start to the year,” but investors were in no mood for reassurance.

 🔥 IPO Spotlight: Cerebras Systems (CBRS)